khairulomar/Covid-19-UK/README.md

 <p>
 <img src="https://github.com/khairulomar/Covid-19-UK/blob/main/img/covid-uk3_incidence_rate_by_region.png?raw=true">
 <p>
-Similar set of data broken down by county for further deep dive:
+Similar set of data broken down by county for further deep dive, but with x- and y-axis swapped for better clarity:
 <p>
 <img src="https://github.com/khairulomar/Covid-19-UK/blob/main/img/covid-uk4_incidence_rate_by_county.png?raw=true">
 <p>

 ### Focus on week-on-week changes

-Most visualizations are focused on the actual daily figures, but in some instances, it would be better to visualize them in the form of changes.
-For example in determining the effectiveness of a lockdown, it can be more useful to focus on the changes, as shown below as the week-on-week changes of 7-day average of new cases.
-Similar use case can also be implemented in comparing the evolution of R number, but instead of using the absolute change in new cases, we can use the change in new cases in percentages to be comparable with the method used in deriving R number.
+Most visualizations are focused on the actual daily figures, but in many instances, it would be better to visualize them in the form of changes.
+For example, in determining the effectiveness of a lockdown, it can be more useful to focus on the changes as shown below as the week-on-week change of 7-day average of new cases which better highlights when cases are decreasing or increasing and at what magnitude.
+Similar use case can also be implemented in comparing the evolution of R number, but instead of using the absolute change in new cases, we can use the change in new cases as a percentage to be comparable with the method used in deriving R number.
 <p>
 <img src="https://github.com/khairulomar/Covid-19-UK/blob/main/img/covid-uk7_changes_in_cases.png?raw=true">
 <p>